 The new regulations in BAPCPA are complex and favor the credit industry.

-BAPCPA made extensive changes in the system by making bankruptcy filing expensive for individuals and businesses and cutting down on the benefits previously offered.
+BAPCPA made extensive changes in the system by making a bankruptcy filing expensive for individuals and businesses and cutting down on the benefits previously offered.

-Read about eight rules regarding bankruptcy filling
+Read about eight rules regarding bankruptcy filing

 BAPCPA intended to offer lower interest rates to banks and credit card companies, and they, in return, would lower their fees and interest rates, benefiting them and their consumers.